-- Diabetes Education.
-Services of a diabetes education program that meets the standards of the American Diabetes Association are covered with applicable coinsurance after the deductible is met. - Dietician Service.
-Services of a licensed, registered dietician are covered with the appropriate office visit copayment.
+- Dietitian Service.
+Services of a licensed, registered dietitian are covered with the appropriate office visit copayment.
 Coverage is provided when prescribed by a physician for members with chronic medical conditions.
 Diabetic patients see Diabetes Education above. - X Durable Medical Equipment (DME) and Prosthetics.
 Coverage for the initial purchase and reasonable replacement of standard implant and prosthetic devices, and for the rental (at the plan's discretion) of standard DME, when prescribed by a physician.
 Prosthetics and DME purchases of \$1,500 or more, or rentals of \$500 or more for more than 3 months must be pre-certified by UMR.
 DME and prosthetics are covered with applicable coinsurance after the deductible is met. - Emergency Services (including supplies).
 Services received in an emergency room when the condition has been certified as an emergency are subject to a \$100 copayment and applicable coinsurance after the deductible is met.
 Members who visit the emergency room (including independent freestanding emergency rooms) for non-emergency services an excessive number of times may be placed on Complex Condition CARE or otherwise have payment for their ER services restricted or terminated by the PEIA Plans. - Emergency Room Treatment Emergency Room treatment should be used only when there is an actual "Emergency Medical Condition" as defined by applicable State law: "Emergency Medical Condition that manifests itself by acute symptoms of sufficient severity including severe pain such that the absence of immediate medical attention could reasonably be expected (by a prudent layperson) to result in serious jeopardy to the individual's health or with respect to a pregnant woman the health of the unborn child, serious impairment to bodily functions or serious dysfunction of a bodily part or organ."
 If you have such a condition, PEIA urges you to go immediately to a hospital emergency room or independent freestanding emergency room. - X Home Health Services.
 Intermittent health services of a home health agency when prescribed by a physician are covered with applicable coinsurance after the deductible is met.
 Services must be provided in the home, by or under the supervision of a registered nurse.
 The home health services are covered only if they would otherwise have required confinement in a hospital or skilled nursing facility.
-If more than twelve (12) visits are necessary, precertification is required.

-- Hospice Care.
+If more than twelve (12) visits are necessary, precertification is required. - Hospice Care.
 When ordered by a physician, hospice care is covered with applicable coinsurance after the deductible is met. - X Hyperbaric Oxygen Therapy.
 Covered with applicable coinsurance after the deductible is met. - Immunizations.
 Following is a list of immunizations and the ages at which PEIA covers them at 100% of the fee allowance, catch up immunizations per CDC guidelines will also be covered at 100%.
 This list is subject to change as PEIA will follow any recommendations to the pediatric or adult immunization schedules published by the CDC.